mlcommons/ck/README.md

 learning to explain unexpected behavior or predict optimizations, and quickly prototype your own research ideas.

-CK also helps you get rid of hardwired paths for your local data sets, tools and scripts - instead you can simply query CK and obtain all shared data sets by specific tags simply via
+CK also helps you get rid of hardcoded paths for your local data sets, tools and scripts - instead you can simply query CK and obtain all shared data sets by specific tags simply via